 - Proof of household composition.

-- Proof of Income (if applicable).

 - Proof of Homelessness.

 - Proof of assets, if applicable (401K, recent bank statements, etc.).

 PWA Rapid Re-housing providers have committed to serving a specified percentage of households based on need.
 The following list outlines the percentage of households each provider will service based on need.